danhans42/nxflash/README.md

 * EXE Upload (PSX Serial Compatible)
 * Memory Card Dumping/Reading/Writing
 * Overhaul the user interface/colours/fonts

+## Thanks

+This is a project that I am using to learn more about playstation programming, and C in general.
+Please take that into consideration and if you find any bugs - drop me a line or open an issue here and I will do my best to get onto it.

+Thanks to Tim S for writing xflash and for releasing the sources and to Shadow of psxdev for organising the release of them.

+Also, big thanks to Hitmen, Sicklebrick, Trimesh, Shendo, Lameguy64, orion, Xavi92 and Greg - your posts, published source code and releases have helped massively with my learning of programming on the PSX.

 contact: danhans42 at gmail.com
 website: psx0.wordpress.com